More than any other document, a will puts you in touch with your mortality. Perhaps that’s why less than half of adults in the U.S. have a will.

 The benefits of a trust

 If you’re young, don’t have kids, and don’t have a large estate, a will alone may be sufficient.
-However, once you have children and a larger estate, a trust may be in order — typically a revocable living trust.
+However, once you have children and a larger estate, a trust may be in order — typically a revocable living trust. (“Revocable” means it can be changed, “living” means it is created during your lifetime.)
 A trust does not replace a will; it is used in addition to a will.
-Here are some of the main benefits of a trust.

-Probate is a court-supervised process of distributing assets after death that is required if you have a will only.
+Probate is a court-supervised process of distributing assets after death that is required if you only have a will.
 The process can take a year or longer, and it can cost between 2%-8% of the total value of the estate for attorney’s fees and court costs.
 With a trust, probate is not necessary, potentially saving your heirs much time and money.

-When someone dies, his or her will becomes public record.
+When you die, if you only have a will, that document will become a public record.
 Not so with a trust.

 If you own a business or out-of-state real estate, have a special needs child, are in a second marriage, want to leave more of your estate to one child than another, or want to place controls over a spendthrift beneficiary’s use of inherited money, a trust can help you manage these situations more effectively than a will.

-Formerly, a prime benefit of a trust was that it could help minimize estate taxes.
-However, high current exemption thresholds ($5,430,000 in 2015, or twice that for married couples) along with the portability of one spouse’s exemption to the other (when one spouse dies, the other can use any of the first spouse’s remaining exemption), means trying to minimize taxes is less of a concern.
+It used to be that a prime benefit of a trust was that it could help minimize estate taxes.
+However, high current exemption thresholds ($12.92 million in 2023, or twice that for married couples) along with the portability of one spouse’s exemption to the other (when one spouse dies, the other can use any of the first spouse’s remaining exemption), means that minimizing taxes is less of a factor in choosing a trust than it once was.

-A trust typically will cost between $1,000 and $3,000 to set up vs. less than $1,000 for a will.
-However, because it helps you avoid the potentially costly probate process, a trust could end up costing less in the long run.
+A trust typically costs between $1,000 and $3,000 to set up vs. $300 to $1,000 for a will.
+However, because a trust helps you avoid the potentially costly probate process, setting up a trust could end up being less expensive in the long run.

-Too many variables exist to say definitively if you need a trust.
+Too many variables exist to say definitively whether you need a trust.
 At the very least, be sure you have a will.
-Then, consult a trusted estate-planning attorney to see if a trust offers value for you.
+Then, consult with an estate-planning attorney to see if a trust may offer you enough benefits to be worth the cost.